Brittonic languages: Decline

-The displacement of the languages of Brittonic descent was probably complete in all of Britain except Cornwall and Wales and the English counties bordering these areas such as Devon by the 11th century.
+The displacement of the languages of Brittonic descent was probably complete in all of Britain except Cornwall, Wales, and the English counties bordering these areas such as Devon, by the 11th century.
 Western Herefordshire continued to speak Welsh until the late nineteenth century, and isolated pockets of Shropshire speak Welsh today.

 Sound changes

+The large array of Brittonic sound changes has been documented by Schrijver (1995), building upon Jackson (1953).

+Changes to long vowels and diphthongs

+Brittonic has undergone an extensive remodeling of Proto-Celtic diphthongs and long vowels.
+All original Proto-Celtic diphthongs turned into monophthongs, albeit a number of these re-diphthongized at later stages.

+Changes to short vowels

+The distribution of Proto-Celtic short vowels were reshuffled by various processes in Brittonic, such as the two i-affections, a-affection, raisings, and contact with lenited consonants like *g > /ɣ/ and *s > *h.

+The default outcomes of stressed short vowels in Brittonic are as follows: